New friends add special touch to family's Hari Raya

 "I told him that my son, who was standing right next to me at the time, has autism too.

-"It was extremely emotional for me to be able to connect with the parents of another child with special needs, as they understand our lives," said Mr Aidil, a pharmacy logistics executive.
+"It was extremely emotional for me to be able to connect with the parents of another child with special needs, as they understand our lives," said Mr Aidil, a pharmacist logistics executive.

 This Hari Raya, Ms Liyana and Mr Aidil are giving thanks for being in the right place at the right time, and reflecting on the new friendship with Jun Le's parents.